paypal/paypal-ios/docs/PayPal/integration.md

 ### 2. Configure your application to present an authentication session

-The PayPal payment flow utilizes an authentication session.
-Your `ViewController` must conform to the `ASWebAuthenticationPresentationContextProviding` protocol to enable this.
+The PayPal payment flow uses an [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession).
+Make sure your `ViewController` conforms to the `ASWebAuthenticationPresentationContextProviding` protocol.

 ```swift
 class MyViewController: ASWebAuthenticationPresentationContextProviding {